ndwarshuis/org-ml/README.md

 #### om-elem-build-comment `(value &key post-blank)`

-Build a comment element with `value`.
+Build a comment element.

+The following properties are settable:
+- `value`: a oneline string
+- `post-blank`: a non-negative integer

 ```el
 (->> (om-elem-build-comment "text")